-The U.S. Bureau of Labor Statistics (BLS) reports that from 2014 to 2024 the average job growth rate for all careers will be 7%, but engineers are expected to see an average job growth rate of only 4% overall.
+The U.S. Bureau of Labor Statistics (BLS) reports that from 2018 to 2028 the average job growth rate for all careers will be 5%, and engineers are also expected to see an average job growth rate of 5% overall as well.
 Engineering jobs with rates higher than average are currently the most in-demand engineering jobs.

 Source: *U.S. Bureau of Labor Statistics